 Ariel completed a research-focused Master’s in Psychology at Brandeis University and has been a visiting scholar there since 2014.
-Ariel earned a clinical Master’s degree from Western Michigan University and has completed all requirements for graduation with a Ph.D. in Clinical Psychology in December of 2021.
+Ariel earned a PhD in Clinical Psychology at Western Michigan University.

 Ariel is guided by cultural-relational values and strives to meet each youth and family with authenticity and exactly where they are.